v3rtx/angularjs-rails-resource/README.md

     * **path** {string} (optional) - A path to append to the resource's URL.
     * **returns** {string} - The resource URL

-* query(queryParams, context) - Executes a GET request against the resource's base url.
+* query(queryParams, context) - Executes a GET request against the resource's base url (e.g. /books).
     * **query params** {object} (optional) - An map of strings or objects that are passed to $http to be turned into query parameters
     * **context** {*} (optional) - A context object that is used during url evaluation to resolve expression variables
     * **returns** {promise} - A promise that will be resolved with an array of new Resource instances

-* get(context) - Executs a GET request against the resource's url.
+* get(context) - Executs a GET request against the resource's url (e.g. /books/1234).
     * **context** {*} - A context object that is used during url evaluation to resolve expression variables.
 If you are using a basic url this can be an id number to append to the url.
     * **returns** {promise} A promise that will be resolved with a new instance of the Resource